brehmsi/PyRamanGUI/doc/README.md

 python my/path/src/PyRamanGUI.py
 ```

-### Windows

-Download the PyRamanGUI directory.
-To run PyRamanGUI, go in the directory src and double-click the 'WindowsRun.bat' file

-## General Structure
+# The Interface

-### Main window
+## Main window
-The structure of the PyRaman GUI is remotely based on OriginLab.
+The structure of the PyRamanGUI is remotely based on OriginLab.
 The GUI consists of three main parts, which are framed in the
 following picture; a menu bar at the top, a side tree at the
-left, and a workspace containing the open windows.
+left, and a workspace containing the open subwindows.

 <img src="pics/Example_Mainwindow.png" alt="Main window" width="400"/>

-#### Workspace
+### Workspace
 The workspace contains the windows.
 There are three different kinds of windows,
 [Spreadsheet <img src="pics/Icon_spreadsheet.png" alt="Icon of Spreadsheet" height="15"/>](#spreadsheet),
 [Plotwindow <img src="pics/Icon_plotwindow.png" alt="Icon of Plotwindow" height="15"/>](#plot-window),
 [Textwindow <img src="pics/Icon_textwindow.png" alt="Icon of Textwindow" height="15"/>](#text-window).
 They are explained in more detail in later sections.

-#### Side bar
+### Side bar
 The side bar contains the project structure.
-The windows are organized in folders, so the workspace only
+The subwindows are organized in folders, so the workspace only
-shows the windows of the selected folder.
+shows the subwindows of the selected folder.
 You can switch between
 folders by double-clicking at another folder at the side tree or by
 changing the tab of the workspace.

-#### Menu bar
+### Menu bar
-The menu bar of the main window contains the items "File", "Edit" and "Tools".
+The menu bar of the main window contains the drop-down menus "File", "Edit" and "Tools".
+In addition to the main window menu bar, each subwindow has its own menu bar

 ## Tutorial
-#### Open and Save a PyRaman Project
+#### Open and Save a PyRamanGUI Project
-A PyRaman project can be saved and reloaded via the menu item "File".
+A project can be saved and reloaded via the menu item "File".
+The projects are
-All files end on .rmn.
+saved as JSON-file, which all got the file-ending .jrmn.
 A project can also be saved with the shortcut "CTRL+S".

 <img src="pics/Open_Save_Project.PNG" width="200"/>